-Modern slavery and human trafficking statement 2021/22
+Modern slavery and human trafficking statement 2022/23

-This statement is made on behalf of Herbert Smith Freehills LLP and its wholly owned subsidiary Exchange House Services Limited and Herbert Smith Freehills Paris LLP.
-It is also made on behalf of Herbert Smith Freehills an Australian Partnership and Exchange House Services Australia Pty Ltd. References to "we", "us", "our" or the "practice" are references to each of those five entities.
+This statement is made on behalf of Herbert Smith Freehills LLP and its wholly owned subsidiary Exchange House Services Limited, Herbert Smith Freehills Paris LLP and Herbert Smith Freehills New York LLP.
+It is also made on behalf of Herbert Smith Freehills an Australian Partnership and Exchange House Services Australia Pty Ltd. References to "we", "us", "our" or the "practice" are references to each of those six entities.

-This statement sets out the steps that we have taken to mitigate the risk of modern slavery and human trafficking occurring within our operations or our supply chains.
-This statement is made pursuant to section 54 (1) of the UK Modern Slavery Act 2015 and sections 13 to 16 of the Australian Modern Slavery Act 2018 with respect to the financial year ending 30 April 2022.
+This statement sets out the steps that we have taken to mitigate the risk of modern slavery and human trafficking occurring within our operations and our supply chains.
+This statement is made pursuant to section 54 (1) of the UK Modern Slavery Act 2015 and sections 13 to 16 of the Australian Modern Slavery Act 2018 with respect to the financial year ending 30 April 2023.